 Small Business Engine

 In the U.S. more than 50 percent of the working population works in a small business.
 And small businesses have generated more than 65 percent of the net new jobs since 1995.
 Named the 2013 and 2004 “Business Incubator of the Year” by the National Business Incubation Association, UCF launched the Technology Incubator in 1999 to give small, locally-relevant businesses the guidance they needed to succeed.
 In the last two years, UCF incubator companies helped create and sustain more than 3,200 new jobs in the Central Florida region, generating more than $18.5 million in state and local taxes and had a total regional economic output of more than $620 million.

 Video game producer Electronic Arts (EA) was in need of skilled workers and had approached other universities.
 But the best partnership opportunity came when the City of Orlando, the State of Florida, the Economic Development Commission and others joined forces to form the Florida Interactive Entertainment Academy (FIEA) at UCF.

-Since its 2005 founding, FIEA has been ranked among the top five in all four Princeton Review sets of rankings.
+Since its 2005 founding, FIEA has been ranked among the top five in all five Princeton Review sets of rankings and was recently ranked the number one video game design graduate program in North America.
 Located in the School of Film and Digital Media in downtown Orlando, FIEA has graduated 359 alumni working at 124 companies around the world, including Google, Electronic Arts, Blizzard, Ubisoft, Disney and Microsoft.
 The average starting salary for FIEA graduates is $54,581.